Locations

 Action:

 Right-Size License Plans (E3 vs E5 vs F3): Evaluate each user’s needs and assign the most cost-effective Microsoft 365 plan.
 Downgrade users who don’t require premium features.
 For example, not everyone needs an M365 E5 license – if a department doesn’t use the advanced security, analytics, or voice features of E5, those users can be moved to E3 at renewal.
-Similarly, frontline or kiosk workers might be adequately served by an F3 (Frontline) plan instead of E3.
+Similarly, frontline or kiosk workers might be adequately served by an F3 (Frontline) plan rather than an E3 plan.

 Considerations:

 Use Microsoft 365 usage reports to see which E5-only features (like Advanced Threat Protection, Power BI Pro, Audio Conferencing, or Phone System) are utilized and by whom.
 This helps identify candidates for downgrading.
-Plan to provide add-ons for specific users if needed—for instance, if you downgrade someone to E3 but still need Power BI Pro, you can buy a standalone Power BI license for far less than the E5 bundle cost.
+Plan to provide add-ons for specific users if needed—for instance, if you downgrade someone to E3 but still require Power BI Pro, you can purchase a standalone Power BI license for significantly less than the cost of the E5 bundle.

 When shifting plans, ensure compliance with Microsoft’s licensing rules (e.g., users can be upgraded at any time, but downgrades typically occur at renewal).
-Also consider plans: if you intend to deploy an E5 feature broadly in the next year, factor that in (you might keep more E5 licenses for that eventual rollout to lock in pricing now).
+Also consider plans: if you intend to deploy an E5 feature broadly in the next year, factor that in (you may want to retain more E5 licenses for the eventual rollout to lock in pricing now).

 Impact:

 Optimizing M365 licensing can dramatically cut costs while meeting user requirements.
-For example, a company with 5,000 users moved 40% of them from M365 E5 to E3 when they discovered only IT admins and certain analysts used the E5-exclusive features.
+For example, a company with 5,000 users moved 40% of them from M365 E5 to E3 when they discovered that only IT admins and certain analysts were using the E5-exclusive features.

 This change yielded over $1 million in annual savings (E5 is roughly 50% more expensive than E3 per user).
 The users experienced no loss in productivity, as their core Office apps and collaboration tools remained intact.
 The organization reduced its Microsoft 365 spend by about 30% by tailoring license levels to actual needs.